 In 1990, Richard Smith, then 87, relayed to the Houston Chronicle, that he had been baptized at Bethel as an infant.
 His father helped Bethel build its first building.“My father sold a cow for $50 to help build the original church,” said Smith, who recalls his Sunday school teacher, Mrs. Sauer, and attending church most Sundays until he joined the U.S. Army Air Corps in 1941, just before the attack on Pearl Harbor.

 Over the years the language of the services has changed from German and English to only English, English and Spanish and now English again.
 Bethel has grown and shrunk and grown again and has sought continuously to share the gospel of Jesus Christ and welcome all.
-Today, in a new location with chapel and retreat center, Bethel UCC continues to evolve, continues to look beyond its doors into a world seeking to clarity, purpose and love.
+Today, in a new location with a chapel and retreat center, Bethel UCC continues to evolve and to look beyond its doors to serve humankind and live the gospel story.
 Today, Bethel is an open and affirming congregation extending a radical welcome, reiterating the words of UCC congregations everywhere: “whomever you are and wherever you are in your life’s journey, you are welcome here.”

 Copyright © 2023 Bethel Church - All Rights Reserved.